JeffMcClintock/GMPI/README.md

 <img src="Docs/plugin_api_complexity.png" width="260"/>

 GMPI plugins are simply easier to write.
-See the full source code of a GMPI plugin in [Samples/Gain.cpp](Samples/Gain/Gain.cpp)
+See the full source code of the GMPI gain plugin in [Samples/Gain.cpp](Samples/Gain/Gain.cpp)

-But don't be fooled by the simplicity, even this basic GMPI plugin supports sample-accurate automation of it's parameter.
+But don't be fooled by the simplicity, even this basic GMPI plugin supports sample-accurate automation.

 # Detailed GMPI Specification